Trent — solo full-stack operator

 - AI as governed system

 - Claude and OpenAI integrated as production systems with multi-model orchestration, per-token cost tracking, and human review where it matters.
-Not chatbot demos.

 - Security as practice